mohamuhsin/magic-eight-ball/README.md

 #6 Create one more variable named eightBall, and set it equal to an empty string.
 We will save a value to this variable in the next steps, depending on the value of randomNumber.

+#7 We need to create a control flow that takes in the randomNumber we made in step 5, and then assigns eightBall to a reply that a Magic Eight Ball would return.
+Think about utilizing if/else or switch statements.
+Here are 8 Magic Eight Ball phrases that we’d like to save to the variable eightBall:

+'It is certain'
+'It is decidedly so'
+'Reply hazy try again'
+'Cannot predict now'
+'Do not count on it'
+'My sources say no'
+'Outlook not so good'
+'Signs point to yes'
+If the randomNumber is 0, then save an answer to the eightBall variable; if randomNumber is 1, then save the next answer, and so on.
+If you’re feeling creative, make your own responses!

+#8 Write a console.log() to print the Magic Eight Ball’s answer, the value of the eightBall variable.